Don't Ask Me (TV programme)

 Don't Ask Me is a popular British television science show made by Yorkshire Television for the ITV network and ran from 1974 to 1978.
 It attempted to answer science-based questions and contributors included Magnus Pyke (natural sciences), Rob Buckman (medicine), David Bellamy (biology), Miriam Stoppard (medicine), and Derek Griffiths.
 Those behind the scenes included Adam Hart-Davis, who later became a well-known science presenter in his own right.
 The theme music was "House of the King" by the contemporary Dutch progressive rock band Focus.

-The series was rebroadcast for a time on TVOntario.
+The series was rebroadcast on TVOntario in the late 1970s and early 1980s.

 A follow-up called Don't Just Sit There ran for 19 episodes from 1979 to 1980.
 It was also produced by Yorkshire TV and featured the same panel.